gjbex/Fortran-MOOC/docs/blas_lapack.md

 procedure indicates both the type of data in the matrices (real or complex, single or double precision) and the type of matrix (general, bidiagonal, symmetric and so on).
 The name ends with a one to three letter identification of the algorithm.
-For instance, `sgesvd` would be s singular value decomposition (`svd`) of a general (`ge`) single precision (`s`) matrix.
+For instance, `sgesvd` would be a singular value decomposition (`svd`) of a general (`ge`) single precision (`s`) matrix.

 It would lead us too far to go into all the algorithms implemented in LAPACK,